DiuDiu777/RAPx-Book/src/appendix.a-safetyprop.md

 #### 3.5.2 Thread-Safe (Atomicity)
 Refer to the [Rustnomicon](https://doc.rust-lang.org/nomicon/send-and-sync.html), it generally relates to the implementation of the Send/Sync attribute that requires update operations of a critical memory to be exclusive.

-**psp-21: Send(T)**

 Automatically verifying the correctness of the Send trait implementation for any type T is difficult.
-However, implementing the Send trait can be considered safe if T satisfies the following conditions:
+However, implementing the Send trait can be considered safe if T has no field of `Rc` type.

+**psp-21: Send(T, NoRc)**

 $$\forall field \in T,\ \text{hasrefcound}(field) = false$$